coral-xyz/anchor/examples/README.md

 # Examples

-The examples presented here are for educatational purposes only.
+The examples presented here are for educational purposes only.
 No program here is guaranteed to be safe or secure in any way.
 In many cases, they are simply just simple integration tests to illustrate some particular functionality of the framework.
 If used, one should audit any programs used and take full